3.14 Provisions, Contingent Liabilities and Contingent Assets

 • Recognition of Deferred Tax Assets: The extent to which deferred tax assets can be recognized is based on an assessment of the probability of the Company's future taxable income against which the deferred tax assets can be utilized.
 In addition, significant judgement is required in assessing the impact of any legal or economic limits.

 • Income Taxes: The Company calculates income tax expense based on reported income and estimated exemptions / deduction likely available to the Company.
 The Company is continuing with higher income tax rate option, based on the available outstanding MAT credit entitlement and different exemptions & deduction enjoyed by the Company.
-However, the Company has applied the lower income tax rates on the deferred tax assets / liabilities to the extent these are expected to realised or settled in the future when the Company may be subject to lower tax rate based on the future financials projections.
+However, the Company has applied the lower income tax rates on the deferred tax assets / liabilities to the extent these are expected to realized or settled in the future when the Company may be subject to lower tax rate based on the future financials projections.

-(tangible and intangible): The Company uses its technical expertise along with historical and industry trends for determining the economic life of an asset/component of an asset.
+• Useful lives of depreciable/ amortisable assets (tangible and intangible): The Company uses its technical expertise along with historical and industry trends for determining the economic life of an asset/component of an asset.
 The useful lives are reviewed by management periodically and revised, if appropriate.
-In case of a revision, the unamortised depreciable amount is charged over the remaining useful life of the assets.
-In case of certain mining rights (including freehold mining land) the amortisation is based on the extracted quantity to the total mineral reserve.
+In case of a revision, the unamortized depreciable amount is charged over the remaining useful life of the assets.
+In case of certain mining rights (including freehold mining land) the amortization is based on the extracted quantity to the total mineral reserve.

-option to terminate the lease, if it is reasonably certain not to be exercised.
+• Leases: The Company determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercized, or any periods covered by an option to terminate the lease, if it is reasonably certain not to be exercized.
 The Company has several lease contracts that include extension and termination options.
 The Company applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
 That is, it considers all relevant factors that create an economic incentive for it to exercise either the renewal or termination.
 After the commencement date, the Company reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or to terminate (e.g., construction of significant leasehold improvements or significant customisation to the leased asset).

 • Defined Benefit Obligation (DBO): Employee benefit obligations are measured on the basis of actuarial assumptions which include mortality and withdrawal rates as well as assumptions concerning future developments in discount rates, medical cost trends, anticipation of future salary increases and the inflation rate.
 The Company considers that the assumptions used to measure its obligations are appropriate.
 However, any changes in these assumptions may have a material impact on the resulting calculations.

 • Litigations and Claims: The litigations and claims to which the Company is exposed to are assessed by management with assistance of the legal department and in certain cases with the support of external specialised lawyers.
-Determination of the outcome of these matters into “Probable, Possible and Remote” require judgement and estimation on case to case basis.
-Such accruals are by nature complex and can take number
+Determination of the outcome of these matters into "Probable, Possible and Remote” require judgement and estimation on case to case basis.
+Such accruals are by nature complex and can take number of years to resolve and can involve estimation uncertainty.
+Information about such litigations is provided in notes to the financial statements.

-• Provisions and Contingencies: The assessments undertaken in recognising provisions and contingencies have been made in accordance with Indian Accounting Standards (Ind AS) 37, ‘Provisions, Contingent Liabilities and Contingent Assets’.
-The evaluation of the likelihood of the contingent events is applied best judgement by management regarding the probability of exposure to potential loss
+• Provisions and Contingencies: The assessments undertaken in recognising provisions and contingencies have been made in accordance with Indian Accounting Standards (Ind AS) 37, 'Provisions, Contingent Liabilities and Contingent Assets'.
+The evaluation of the likelihood of the contingent events is applied best judgement by management regarding the probability of exposure to potential loss.

 • Impairment of Investments: The Company reviews its carrying value of investments carried at amortized cost annually, or more frequently when there is indication of impairment.
 If recoverable amount is less than its carrying amount, the impairment loss is accounted for.

-• Incentives under the State Industrial Policy (Refer Note No. 12 of the Financial Statements): The Company’s manufacturing units in various states are eligible for incentives under the respective State Industrial Policy.
+Company's manufacturing units in various states are eligible for incentives under the respective State Industrial Policy.
 The Company accrues these incentives as refund claims in respect of VAT/GST paid, on the basis that all attaching conditions were fulfilled by the Company and there is reasonable assurance that the incentive claims will be disbursed by the State Governments.
 The Company measures expected credit losses in a way that reflects the time value of money.
 Any subsequent changes to the estimated recovery period could impact the carrying value of Incentives receivable.

 • Allowances for Doubtful Debts: The Company makes allowances for doubtful debts through appropriate estimations of irrecoverable amount.
 The identification of doubtful debts requires use of judgment and estimates.
 Where the expectation is different from the original estimate, such difference will impact the carrying value of the trade and other receivables and doubtful debts expenses in the period in which such estimate has been changed.